 We thank Li-Yang Tan for introducing us Problem 1.1, and for helpful discussions.
-We also thank Ehud Friedgut for suggesting to use the De Bruijn-Tengbergen-Kruyswijk partition, which turned out to be the key step in the proof of Theorem 1.
+We thank Ehud Friedgut for suggesting to use the De Bruijn-Tengbergen-Kruyswijk partition, which turned out to be the key step in the proof of Theorem 1.
+We also thank Emanuele Viola for referring us to [Vio11].
 Itai Benjamini would also like to thank Microsoft Research New England, where this research was started.